 Such were the beginnings of The Imagine Neighborhood.
 A fun and zany podcast for kids and their grown-ups that elicits laughter.
 Also inviting families to engage in conversations about the things that matter most in life.

-Launched (unintentionally) on the same day most schools across America were closing for COVID-19 in 2020, The Imagine Neighborhood has captured the hearts, minds, and most especially, the imaginations of kids and families across the country.
+Launched (unintentionally) on the same day most schools across America were closing for COVID-19 in 2020, The Imagine Neighborhood has captured the hearts, minds of everyone.
+Especially, the imaginations of kids and families across the country.
 Right away, we noticed that kids listened over and over to their favorite episodes.
-Parents write in to thank us for tackling difficult topics like anxiety, grief, a global pandemic, race and identity all in a creative, entertaining and approachable way.
+In addition, parents write in to thank us for tackling difficult topics.
+Like anxiety, grief, a global pandemic, race, and identity all in a creative, entertaining, and approachable way.

-How better to talk about disappointment over missing events due to covid than hearing about how Macho Supreme had to miss the Glamorflex Competition due to the Pixie Pandemic?
+- How better to talk about disappointment over missing events due to covid than hearing about how Macho Supreme had to miss the Glamorflex Competition due to the Pixie Pandemic?

-But they have also missed out on the critical social and emotional development skill-building necessary to grow into productive, happy and healthy adults.
-The Imagine Neighborhood helps fill that gap and is recommended by teachers and counselors across the country as a way for families to practice building their SEL muscles at home.
+But they have also missed out on critical social and emotional development skill-building.
+Skills necessary to grow into productive, happy, and healthy adults.
+The Imagine Neighborhood helps fill that gap.
+And is recommended by teachers and counselors across the country.
+As a way for families to practice building their SEL muscles at home.

-Over the past year and a half, the show has amassed an impressive 530,000 downloads and spent most weeks in the top 10 and top 20 popular podcast lists.
+Over the past year and a half, the show has amassed an impressive 530,000 downloads.
+And spent most weeks in the top 10 and top 20 popular podcast lists.
 Additionally, the show has received two significant awards –

 We are humbled by the honors and delighted to have the work recognized on a national level.

-The next time you’re commuting from one activity to the next, need a quiet moment to prepare a meal or get settled in at bedtime, try listening to The Imagine Neighborhood with your littles.
+So, the next time you’re commuting from one activity to the next, need a quiet moment to prepare a meal or get settled in at bedtime, try listening to The Imagine Neighborhood with your littles.
 You’re bound to learn something about them and yourself.